strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 ![Azure Portal: Event Hub creation](/assets/images/posts/2020-05-18-azure-portal-eventhub.png)

 Having the Event Hub ready is just the first step.
-In order to configure Kafka Mirror Maker for connecting to the Event Hub, we need to get the corresponding connection string for being authenticated and authorized to write on the Event Hub itself.
+In order to configure Kafka Mirror Maker for connecting to the Event Hub, we need to get the corresponding connection string in order to be authenticated and authorized to write on the Event Hub itself.
-Just for simplicity, we can use the already provided `RootManageSharedAccessKey` policy that enable all the rights to manage, send and listen in the Event Hub namespace in which in the `testeh` lives.
+Just for simplicity, we can use the already provided `RootManageSharedAccessKey` policy that enables all the rights to manage, send and listen in the Event Hub namespace in which `testeh` lives.
-In a real scenario, we would like to create a policy for the mirroring part in order to enable the Kafka Mirror Maker producer just to write to the Event Hub while using a different policy for the application consuming the messages with just the listen right.
+In a real scenario, we would like to create a policy for the mirroring part in order to enable the Kafka Mirror Maker producer just to write to the Event Hub while using a different policy, with just the permission to listen, for the application consuming the messages.

 The only needed information from the above policy is the connection string which has the following format: